 FAQs – Controlled Environment / Cleanroom HVAC Systems

-HVAC System is the heart of any clean room, while changing the indoor air at certain exchange rate (ACH) is necessary to achieve the required particle contamination level according to ISO 14644-1, maintaining proper temperature and humidity is also necessary for process integrity and people health and safety.
+An HVAC System is the heart of any cleanroom.
+While changing the indoor air at certain exchange rate (ACH) is necessary to achieve the required particle contamination level according to ISO 14644-1, maintaining proper temperature and humidity is also necessary for process integrity and people health and safety.

-Developing a proper HVAC design for cleanroom applications requires special knowledge and expertise, design shall be developed by a professional engineer who is licensed by a regulatory body (i.e. Professional Engineers of Ontario), while installation can be done through experienced mechanical contractors preferably under professional supervision from controlled environment / cleanroom solutions provider.
+Developing a proper HVAC design for cleanroom applications requires special knowledge and expertise.
+Designing is developed by a professional engineer who is licensed by a regulatory body (i.e. Professional Engineers of Ontario), while installation is done through experienced mechanical contractors preferably under professional supervision from controlled environment / cleanroom solutions provider.

-HVAC system design & installation is critical for controlled environment / cleanroom applications due to its vital impact on internal process integrity, processes taking place in controlled environments and cleanrooms are related to human health, research and development, delicate manufacturing processes and more !
+HVAC system design & installation is critical for controlled environments / cleanroom applications due to its vital impact on internal process integrity, processes taking place in controlled environments and cleanrooms that are related to human health, research and development, delicate manufacturing processes and more!

 Cleanrooms can be classified according to the required indoor particle number per unit volume as per (ISO 14644-1), while the following tests shall be done to maintain the classification: